unoplatform/uno/doc/articles/features/windows-storage-pickers.md

 In case the **File System Access API** is not available in the browser, Uno Platform also offers a fallback to "download" and "upload" experiences.

 For the upload picker, the browser triggers a file picker dialog and Uno Platform then copies the selected files into temporary storage of the app.
-The `StorageFile` instance you receieve is private for your application and the changes are then not reflected in the original file.
+The `StorageFile` instance you receive is private for your application and the changes are not reflected in the original file.
 To save the changes, you need to trigger the "download picker".

 For the download picker, the experience requires the use of [`CachedFileManager`](https://docs.microsoft.com/en-us/uwp/api/Windows.Storage.CachedFileManager):